kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 # Kubeflow Application

+Kubeflow Application certification verifies that:
+1. The application is a Kubernetes Application

+Kubeflow is by definition “The Machine Learning Toolkit for Kubernetes”.
+There is no precise definition for “Kubernetes Application”, and Kubernetes does not have a conformance program for applications.
+For the purpose of Kubeflow certification, we propose “Kubernetes Application” means that the application is deployable via kubectl, kustomize or helm.

+Verification is done by self-attestation.
+The application-under-test needs to include a clause in readme saying “This application is deployable in accordance with the Kubeflow Application Certification Program version 1.0”, with a link leading to the documentation of the conformance program.

+We expect this test to evolve, due to the ambiguity of “Kubenetes Application”.

-Kubeflow Application certification verifies the application-under-test can integrate well with other Kubeflow Applications.
+2. The application-under-test can integrate well with other Kubeflow Applications.

+The first version of the test verifies that the application is integrated with Kubeflow Pipelines, for the reasons described under Kubeflow Distribution.
 Metadata generation is automatic when Kubeflow Application conforms to standard Kubeflow Pipelines component interface.

 Kubeflow Application is entitled to refer to the application as "Kubeflow Native" or <TBD>.
 The application may be listed under an application catalog (to be created) under Kubeflow project.
 The naming of the application still needs to follow [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf).

 NOTE: existing projects in Kubeflow org do not require certification.

 ## Example